simongomes/ecourier-parcel-tracker/readme.md

 ## Changelog

-= 1.0.0 =
+*1.0.0*
-* 1.0.0 is the latest release of Parcel Tracker eCourier plugin.
+> 1.0.0 is the latest release of Parcel Tracker eCourier plugin.

+*1.0.1*
+> Security measures added for Ajax form submission, this will block unauthorized form submissions for Parcel Tracking Form.

 ## Privacy Policy